paradigm-lab/Frontend/JavaScript/README.md

 - Event Capturing
 	* Sequence of event firing from outer to inner
 	* We can manage this by using the third argurment which is the boolean value (true).

+# set / Get Attributes
+- getAttribute('attr')
+	* Returns the value of the attribute with the specified name of the element
+	* Returns value as a string

+- setAttribute('attr', 'value')
+	* Sets the value of an attribute on the specified element
+	* If the attribute already exists, the value is updated